 Well done studies suggest a link between low D levels and depression and improvement of depression when the vitamin is supplemented.
 One review stated improvement in depression was significant when people took at least 800 IU per day.

-35 Vitamin D May Help Asthma
+35 Vitamin D May Help with Asthma

 While research is needed there seems to be a link between asthma and low D levels.
 Some research finds the vitamin as effective as medications.
 It’s a bit controversial so stay tuned.